yt-dlp/yt-dlp/README.md

 Some of yt-dlp's default options are different from that of youtube-dl and youtube-dlc:

 * The options `--auto-number` (`-A`), `--title` (`-t`) and `--literal` (`-l`), no longer work.
-See [removed options](#Removed) for details
+See [removed options](#Removed) for details.
 * `avconv` is not supported as as an alternative to `ffmpeg`
 * The default [output template](#output-template) is `%(title)s [%(id)s].%(ext)s`.
 There is no real reason for this change.
 This was changed before yt-dlp was ever made public and now there are no plans to change it back to `%(title)s-%(id)s.%(ext)s`.
-Instead, you may use `--compat-options filename`
+Instead, you may use `--compat-options filename`.
 * The default [format sorting](#sorting-formats) is different from youtube-dl and prefers higher resolution and better codecs rather than higher bitrates.
-You can use the `--format-sort` option to change this to any order you prefer, or use `--compat-options format-sort` to use youtube-dl's sorting order
+You can use the `--format-sort` option to change this to any order you prefer or use `--compat-options format-sort` to use youtube-dl's sorting order.
 * The default format selector is `bv*+ba/b`.
 This means that if a combined video + audio format that is better than the best video-only format is found, the former will be prefered.
 Use `-f bv+ba/b` or `--compat-options format-spec` to revert this
 * Unlike youtube-dlc, yt-dlp does not allow merging multiple audio/video streams into one file by default (since this conflicts with the use of `-f bv*+ba`).
 If needed, this feature must be enabled using `--audio-multistreams` and `--video-multistreams`.
-You can also use `--compat-options multistreams` to enable both
+You can also use `--compat-options multistreams` to enable both.
 * `--ignore-errors` is enabled by default.
 Use `--abort-on-error` or `--compat-options abort-on-error` to abort on errors instead
 * When writing metadata files such as thumbnails, description or infojson, the same information (if available) is also written for playlists.
 Use `--no-write-playlist-metafiles` or `--compat-options no-playlist-metafiles` to not write these files
 * `--add-metadata` attaches the `infojson` to `mkv` files in addition to writing the metadata when used with `--write-infojson`.
 Use `--compat-options no-attach-info-json` to revert this
 * `playlist_index` behaves differently when used with options like `--playlist-reverse` and `--playlist-items`.
 See [#302](https://github.com/yt-dlp/yt-dlp/issues/302) for details.
-You can use `--compat-options playlist-index` if you want to keep the earlier behavior
+You can use `--compat-options playlist-index` if you want to keep the earlier behavior.
 * The output of `-F` is listed in a new format.
 Use `--compat-options list-formats` to revert this
 * All *experiences* of a funimation episode are considered as a single video.
 This behavior breaks existing archives.
 Use `--compat-options seperate-video-versions` to extract information from only the default player
 * Youtube live chat (if available) is considered as a subtitle.
-Use `--sub-langs all,-live_chat` to download all subtitles except live chat.
-You can also use `--compat-options no-live-chat` to prevent live chat from downloading
+Use `--sub-langs all, -live_chat` to download all subtitles except live chat.
+You can also use `--compat-options no-live-chat` to prevent live chat from downloading.
 * Youtube channel URLs are automatically redirected to `/video`.
 Append a `/featured` to the URL to download only the videos in the home page.
 If the channel does not have a videos tab, we try to download the equivalent `UU` playlist instead.
 Also, `/live` URLs raise an error if there are no live videos instead of silently downloading the entire channel.
-You may use `--compat-options no-youtube-channel-redirect` to revert all these redirections
+You may use `--compat-options no-youtube-channel-redirect` to revert all these redirections.
 * Unavailable videos are also listed for youtube playlists.
 Use `--compat-options no-youtube-unavailable-videos` to remove this
-* If `ffmpeg` is used as the downloader, the downloading and merging of formats happen in a single step when possible.
+* If `ffmpeg` is used as the downloader, the downloading and merging of formats happens in a single step when possible.
 Use `--compat-options no-direct-merge` to revert this
 * Thumbnail embedding in `mp4` is done with mutagen if possible.
 Use `--compat-options embed-thumbnail-atomicparsley` to force the use of AtomicParsley instead
 * Some private fields such as filenames are removed by default from the infojson.
 Use `--no-clean-infojson` or `--compat-options no-clean-infojson` to revert this
 * When `--embed-subs` and `--write-subs` are used together, the subtitles are written to disk and also embedded in the media file.
 You can use just `--embed-subs` to embed the subs and automatically delete the seperate file.
 See [#630 (comment)](https://github.com/yt-dlp/yt-dlp/issues/630#issuecomment-893659460) for more info. `--compat-options no-keep-subs` can be used to revert this